 Schedule, syllabus and examination date

 This course provides an introduction to quantum field theory as one of the cornerstones of modern physics, and how it inevitably emerges from combining quantum mechanics with special relativity.
-The focus is on how to quantize both bosonic and fermionic fields, and how a relatively small number of fundamental symmetry principles leads to the construction of the standard model of particle physics.
+The focus is on how to quantize both bosonic and fermionic fields.
+Quantum electrodynamics will be covered in detail.

-- you can quantize classical fields and will know how to describe both fermionic and bosonic particles in relativistic quantum mechanics
+- can quantize classical fields and will know how to describe both fermionic and bosonic particles in relativistic quantum mechanics.

-- you have learned how to construct theories that describe interacting quantum fields
+- have learned how to construct theories that describe interacting quantum fields.

-- you know how to derive the Feynman rules for a given theory, and how to use those to calculate cross sections and decay rates at lowest order in perturbation theory
+- know how to derive the Feynman rules for e.g. quantum electrodynamics, and how to use those to calculate cross sections and decay rates in lowest order perturbation theory.

-- you have learned to present the fundamental principles of quantum field theory, and solutions to typical problems, in a clear and pedagogic way to fellow students
+- have learned to present the fundamental principles of quantum field theory, and solutions to problems, in a clear and pedagogic way to fellow students.

 Admission to the course